 - Subordinate all other processes to above decision – align the whole system or organisation to support the decision made above

-- Elevate the constraint – make other major changes needed to break the constraint
+- Elevate the constraint – make other major changes needed to break the constraints

-- And fi nally if, as a result of these steps, the constraint has moved, return to step 1.
-Don’t let inertia become the constraint.
+- And finally if, as a result of these steps, the constraint has moved, return to step 1.
+Don’t let inertia become the constrain

 The core principal of ToC is that there are not tens or hundreds of constraints, just one or a few.
 Constraints can be internal or external.
 An internal constraint is seen when the market demands more than what the system can deliver, in which case the constraint must be recognised and removed.
 An external constraint exists when the system produces more than what the market can take, in which case the organisation should create more demand for its products.